 Another version, titled Pokémon Jade exists, replacing Sonic with Pikachu, rings with Pokéballs, and the badniks with other Pokémon (plus a long, unnecessary introduction).
 The level order seems to be the same as Sonic Adventure 7, while the colorization may be improved.

-There is a similar version called Pokémon Adventure, which replaces the levels and the musical score.
+Pokémon Adventure is a rearranged version of Pokemon Jade which replaces the levels and the musical score.